gohugoio/hugo/content/en/getting-started/glossary.md

 ###### content format

 A markup language for creating content.
-Typically markdown, but may also be HTML, AsciiDoc, Org, Pandoc, or reStructuredText.
+Typically Markdown, but may also be HTML, AsciiDoc, Org, Pandoc, or reStructuredText.
 See&nbsp;[details](/content-management/formats/).

 ###### content type